Individual Member Biographies

 Daniel Smith - Cello

 In 2018, Mana was selected as a member of the Mahler Chamber Orchestra Academy which saw her travel to Germany where she performed within the ensemble and received mentorship from its core members.
-Apart from successes in chamber music with the Partridge String Quartet, Mana was awarded the Athenaeum Club Prize for her performance of the Sibelius Violin Concerto at the ANAM Concerto Competition and also enjoyed leading the ANAM orchestra on several occasions working under conductors such as Douglas Boyd and Antonio Mendez during her studies.
+Apart from celebrating chamber music successes with the Partridge String Quartet, Mana was awarded the Athenaeum Club Prize for her performance of the Sibelius Violin Concerto at the ANAM Concerto Competition and also enjoyed leading the ANAM orchestra on several occasions working under conductors such as Douglas Boyd and Antonio Mendez during her studies.
 Mana is currently a casual violinist in the Melbourne Symphony Orchestra.

 Mana has received solo masterclasses with world-renowned musicians including James Ehnes, Henning Kraggerud, Alina Ibragimova and Roman Simovic as well as chamber music mentorship from members of the Australian String Quartet, Dover, Parker, JACK, Jerusalem and Alban Berg string quartets.